-Joint Usage / Research Center The Institute of Nature and Environmental Technology was designated as a Joint Usage/Research Center by the Ministry of Education, Culture, Sports, Science and Technology in April 2016.
-Utilising Supersites on the Noto Peninsula as well as our international research networks, we have been working on joint research initiatives as a Joint Usage/Research Center.
+Joint Usage / Research Center The Institute of Nature and Environmental Technology was designated as a Joint Usage / Research Center by the Ministry of Education, Culture, Sports, Science and Technology in April 2016, and re-designated in 2022.
+Utilising Supersites on the Noto Peninsula as well as our international research networks, we have been working on joint research initiatives as a Joint Usage / Research Center.
 Key research projects include an analysis of the transportation of pollutants in the Sea of Japan area, integrated model simulations of dynamics in atmospheric-marine-terrestrial environments, assessments of the harmful impact of contamination on human health, and predictions of the type of global environment we will have in the future.

-Joint Usage / Education Center The Noto Marine Laboratory was designated as a Joint Usage/Education Center by the Ministry of Education, Culture, Sports, Science and Technology in July 2012.
+Joint Usage / Education Center The Noto Marine Laboratory was designated as a Joint Usage / Education Center by the Ministry of Education, Culture, Sports, Science and Technology in July 2012, and re-designated as a new Joint Usage / Education Center in 2022.
 At this center, we teach Japanese university students, including those at Kanazawa University, about the Sea of Japan environment through fostering their own research initiatives.
 Furthermore, the number of overseas university students using the center is now increasing.
 This has contributed to the realisation of our aim of educating both domestic and foreign students about the Sea of Japan and its environment.
 Division of Atmospheric Environmental Studies We make every endeavor to solve atmospheric environmental problems.
 This division focuses on the atmospheric environment of the Sea of Japan region, an area where high concentrations of atmospheric pollutants have become one of the most prominent environmental issues.
 The mission of this division is to assess and record the pollutants' mechanisms of generation, their transport, reaction, and deposition in order to analyse the impact on ecosystems and human life.
 To this end, this division devises new analytical methods and fosters joint international research networks.